AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

-Next Gen Transit Network Spoke                  Yes         Yes             Yes                                    Yes Next Gen Transit Network Edge                   Yes         Yes             No			                   Yes Firewall Network                                Yes         No              No                                     No Transit DMZ (Firewall in the cloud)             Yes         No              No                                     No Transit Peering                                 Yes         Yes             No                                     Yes
+Next Gen Transit Network Spoke                  Yes         Yes             Yes                                    Yes Next Gen Transit Network Edge                   Yes         Yes             No			                   Yes Firewall Network                                Yes         No              No                                     No Transit Peering                                 Yes         Yes             No                                     Yes

 Native Peering                                  Yes         No              N/A                                    Yes